It wasn’t long ago that we celebrated the coming of new year – we watched the ball fall, made some resolutions and some noise, and toasted to 2013.

 Second: Cash Requirement

 There is no question that life changes, planned or not, often come with expenses.
-Selling a mortgage note is a fairly simple way to raise a lump sum of cash quickly, and can be significant depending on the value of your mortgage note.
+Selling real estate notes is a fairly simple way to raise a lump sum of cash quickly, and can be significant depending on the value of your mortgage note.
 Types of life events that may warrant selling a mortgage note are not limited to, but include the list below:

 - Covering medical expenses